 When someone wants to volunteer – we find them a job.

 Volunteers mostly come from the local area but some travel many miles to support the group.
-The 90 or more regular volunteers are aged between 15 and 94 and some are disabled themselves.
+The regular volunteers are aged between 16 and 90 and some are disabled themselves.
 Some are retired; some are in full-time employment or education, house-husbands, carers and job-seekers.

 Training is provided to match the interests of individual volunteers and the needs of the organisation: above all – to ensure the safety of everyone.